FHICT-Owen/CTF-U13/Hardware sketches/Important_software_features.md

 }
 ```

 As can be seen above, the FastLED library has a simple function turn the entire LED strip to a single solid color, which is ideal for what I need to use the LED strip for.
+The final implementation can be seen in the [main.cpp](https://github.com/FHICT-Owen/CTF-U13/blob/production/Hardware%20sketches/TTGO%20T-DISPLAY/src/main.cpp) file within the GitHub repository.

 ## Display Driver (tft_eSPI library)
 In order to get the integrated display working on the TTGO T-Display in order to show the users instructions I had to make use of the tft_eSPI library.
 This library has a lot of drivers for all kinds of different displays and is the easiest way to get the display working.
 As it is a well-documented and well-adapted library within the PlatformIO development environment.